Huffe2012/Virtual-Machines/README.md

 # Virtual-Machines Set Up
+🧪 Cybersecurity Lab Setup Summary
-This repository documents the setup of a personal cybersecurity lab environment using VirtualBox.
-The lab includes two virtual machines:
+In this lesson, I created a personal cybersecurity lab using VirtualBox, featuring two virtual machines: a Windows 10 VM and an Ubuntu VM.

 🖥️ Windows 10 VM – Used for simulating a target or victim system, useful for malware analysis, vulnerability testing, and practicing incident response.